 You can help put your business in front of these ready-to-visit, want-it-now “near me” searchers by making it easy for them to call you.
-All it takes is adding a phone number on your site, which, if people click it, sends a behavioral signal (“mobile clicks to call”) to Google and other search engines, indicating that your business is indeed near the searcher, and that it is easy for the searcher to reach you by phone.
+All it takes is adding a phone number on your site, which sends a behavioral signal (“mobile clicks to call”) to Google and other search engines, indicating that your business is indeed near the searcher, and that it is easy for the searcher to reach you by phone.

-By doing this, you are aiding the mobile experience for users and making it convenient for “near me” searchers to get in touch with your business: something that search engines will then reward with higher search results.
+By doing this, you aid the mobile experience and make it convenient for “near me” searchers to get in touch with your business: something that search engines will then reward with higher search results.

-Independent research firms have also cited review signals (quantity, velocity, and diversity of reviews) as one of the top factors influencing how and where a business appears in search results (including those for “near me” search queries).
+Independent research firms also cited review signals (quantity, velocity, and diversity of reviews) as one of the top factors influencing how and where a business appears in search results, including those for “near me” searches.

-Naturally, your “near me” strategy should place due emphasis on collecting new reviews on Google.
-If you haven’t already done so, create and share a link for your customers to easily write reviews on Google and build hype for your business.
+Naturally, your “near me” strategy should place due emphasis on collecting new Google reviews.
+If you haven’t already done so, you can create and share a Google reviews link for your customers to easily write reviews of your business.

 “Near me” searches have become an increasingly important feature in local search.
 If you’re optimizing for local search, ranking for “near me” searches is essential.